 This flow is not available over the XML interface.

+DELETE the figure below depicting the flow.

 Action is taken by the Local SMS personnel to delete an lsmsFilterNPA-NXX object.

 The Local SMS sends the M-DELETE request to the NPAC for the lsmsFilterNPA-NXX object to be removed.